-Figure 3: (a) At presentation (b) After 2 weeks (c) After 3 weeks.
+Figure 3: The ulcer (yellow arrow) at (a): Presentation; (b): After 2 weeks; (c): After 3 weeks.

 Based on the literature, major and minor criteria are devised for the diagnosis.
 Both major and at least two minor criteria are required for diagnosis.
 [6,7] Our patient fulfilled two major and three minor criteria.